cinxdy/WpfStudy/README.md

 - Q) Is it a good pattern that model depends on a viewModel?
 If not, should a viewModel have models as a member instance?
 - A) ?

-- Q) How can modal sends any data to their parent windows?
+- Q) How can modal send any data to their parent windows?
 - A) ?

 ### Screenshot of a running process